versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataProducer.md

 #### dataProducer.on("transportclose", fn())
 {: #dataProducer-on-transportclose .code}

-Emitted when the transport this producer belongs to is closed for whatever reason.
-The producer itself is also closed.
+Emitted when the transport this data producer belongs to is closed for whatever reason.
+The data producer itself is also closed.

 ```javascript
 dataProducer.on("transportclose", () =>